jovanailin/linear_regression/README.md

-# Linear Regression - Custom Implementation in a Jupyter Notebook
+# Linear Regression - Custom Implementation
 This repository contains a custom implementation of a linear regression algorithm, built from scratch without using any machine learning libraries like scikit-learn.
 The goal of this project is to gain a deep understanding of the logic and mathematics that underline linear regression through practical implementation.

 ## What is Linear Regression?